L3MON4D3/LuaSnip/DOC.md

 # INSERTNODE

-These Nodes can be jumped to and from.
+These Nodes contain editable text and can be jumped to- and from (eg. traditional placeholders, like `$1` in textmate-snippets).

 The functionality is best demonstrated with an example:

 ```lua
 s("trigger", {